 A reliable autopilot comes right after radar on our priority scale.
-A short handed crew that steers all the time, or even much of the time, is a tired crew, and a tired crew is a dangerous crew.
+A shorthanded crew that steers all the time, or even much of the time, is a tired crew, and a tired crew is a dangerous crew.
+Here is our report on how the Robertson AP300X autopilot on Morgan’s Cloud handled our 10,000-mile, eight-month Arctic voyage:

 After I fixed some initial teething problems, caused by the installing technician being too stupid and/or too lazy to use the correct sealant on the threads of the hydraulic fittings—yes, I’m bitter, the SOB nearly caused me to have no autopilot halfway to Bermuda, single handed, and all because he could not take five minutes to do it right—the autopilot has been completely reliable for 16 years and some 60,000 miles.
 The only maintenance we have performed is to replace the hydraulic oil a couple of times.